MalcomFitzcarraldo/FluxUI/README.md

  ## FluxUI features:

 * Code Block Formatting: Code snippets are formatted into dedicated blocks, enhancing clarity and readability. 💻
-* Real-time Streaming: Witness the magic unfold as AI generates responses instantly within your browser window. 👀
+* Real-time Streaming: Witness the magic unfold as AI generates responses instantly in your browser window. 👀
 * Zero Web Server Dependency: Say goodbye to server headaches!
 FluxUI handles it all. 🔒
 * Join the FluxUI revolution and take control of your AI experience today! 🚀